 Sensing things were not running too smoothly for our younger son James so we decided to cut short this trip and on New Year’s Day of 2016 we returned home to give him support.
 We knew at some time during our years of travel that we would need to return home at short notice for family.

-At the same time our tenants in our apartment were moving out.
+At the same time, our tenants in our apartment were moving out.
 The rental from our apartment funds some of our travels.
 Although we would be missing out on rent it gave us the opportunity to live in it, install air-conditioning and iron out any potential problems for the next incoming tenants.
-The time spent in one spot gave us time to stop, breath and regroup.
+The time spent in one spot gave us time to stop, breathe and regroup.